operator-framework/operator-sdk/website/content/en/docs/olm-integration/olm-deployment.md

 **Note:** before continuing, please read the [caveats](#caveats) section below.

-## `operator-sdk run --olm` command overview
+## `operator-sdk run packagemanifests` command overview

-Let's look at the anatomy of the `run --olm` configuration model:
+Let's look at the anatomy of the `run packagemanifests` configuration model:

 - **kubeconfig-path**: the local path to a kubeconfig.
   - This uses well-defined default loading rules to load the config if empty.